bmlt-enabled/nacc/nacc2/README.md

     NACC('some_DOM_ID', 'NA-BT');
     NACC('some_DOM_ID', 'NA-BT', 'es');
     NACC('some_DOM_ID', 'NA-BT', 'es', 'tabular', 1);
+    NACC('some_DOM_ID', 'NA-BT', 'es', 'tabular', 1, 'http://littlegreenviper.net/nacc/', 1980, 9, 1);
     NACC('some_DOM_ID', null, 'es');
     NACC('some_DOM_ID', '', 'es');
     NACC('some_DOM_ID', null, 'es', 'tabular', 1);
     NACC('some_DOM_ID', null, '', 'tabular', 1);
     NACC('some_DOM_ID', 0, '', null, 1);
+    NACC('some_DOM_ID', 0, 0, 0, 0, 0, 1980, 9, 1);

 But these are not:

     NACC('some_DOM_ID', 'es');
     NACC('some_DOM_ID', 'tabular');
     NACC('some_DOM_ID', 'NA-BT', 'es', 1);

+This is valid, but won't do anything (because the date is not complete):

+    NACC('some_DOM_ID', null, null, null, null, null, 1980, 9);

+However, if you specified the previous, and then called it with the following URI:

+    <URI TO MAIN DIRECTORY>/index.html?NACC-day=1

+It would show an initial search result (for September 1, 1980).

 You can also call the file with GET (not POST) parameters (These can be provided in any order):

 - "NACC-style" for Style